humanmade/PHPBasicAuth/README.md

 ### Step 3
 Define a `HM_BASIC_AUTH_USER` and `HM_BASIC_AUTH_PW` wherever constants are defined in your project.
 This could be your main `wp-config.php` file or a separate `.config/constants.php` file.

-**Note:** The constant declarations _must_ be inside a `HM_DEV` or `HM_ENV_TYPE` environment check, otherwise the basic authentication will be loaded on all environments.
+**Note:** While not required, it's best to check that you are in a development environment before defining `HM_BASIC_AUTH_USER` and `HM_BASIC_AUTH_PW` to prevent the constant declarations from being defined in all environments.
+This adds an additional layer of protection against basic auth accidentally being loaded in production.

 You may also want to disable basic authentication on local environments.

 Your constant declarations should look something like this: